Fiction Editing

 We strive to be every author’s ideal reader, and to engage with every piece of fiction on its own terms.
 We’ll help you identify the primary needs of your novel, view your story in ways you might not have before, and break the revision down into a series of manageable steps.
 We believe the best fiction edits are both warm and incisive, encouraging an author’s inherent talents of imagination while identifying clear steps for improvement.
 Wherever you are in the process, our ultimate goal is to make the prospect of writing feel exciting rather than daunting, through guidance that feels generative rather than restrictive.

-After our initial read and conversation, we offer more detailed, comprehensive feedback in the form of an editorial letter.
+• After our initial read and conversation, we offer detailed, comprehensive feedback in the form of an editorial letter.
 Typically 5–10 pages, this letter identifies the strengths of your novel and areas for improvement with greater specificity.
 Is the plot coherent and satisfying?
 Are your characters and settings convincingly depicted?
 Are the best features of your authorial voice coming through on the page?
-By the end of the letter, you’ll have a clear sense of what’s working and what’s not, and a set of practical, process-oriented steps to guide you through your next revision effort, along with writing advice tailored to your own style and goals.
+By the end of the letter, you’ll have a clear sense of what’s working and what’s not, and a set of practical steps to guide you through your next revision effort, along with writing advice tailored to your own style and goals.

-We have a real appreciation for the short story: an important launchpad for emerging writers, the genre of choice for plenty of experienced authors, and an impressive art form in its own right.
-For writers with a single short story they hope to publish, or for MFA fiction applicants looking to improve their writing samples, our short story package includes reading notes, line edits, and a 30-minute phone call to discuss your story.
+• For writers with a single short story they hope to publish, or for MFA fiction applicants looking to improve their writing samples, our short story package includes reading notes, line edits, and a 30-minute phone call to discuss your story.
 Together, we’ll assess and strengthen the imaginative and craft elements of your story to ensure you’re connecting with your intended audience and making the best possible use of the short story form.

 Note: We treat short story collections as full manuscripts, covered by our other services.